OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 Once participants have followed the setps on screen to register their phones, they will be able to receive 2FA codes through SMS text messages.

 **Set up an authenticator app:**
 As discussed, we want more security than SMS provides.
 So once you have enabled SMS based 2FA, have everyone set up app based authentication.
-They'll have to select "Authenticator App" and then open the authenticator app (probalby on their phones) and add an account.
+They'll have to select "Authenticator App" and then open the authenticator app (probably on their phones) and add an account.
 They should be looking at a QR code on the screen and a camera on their app.

 **Backup Codes:**
 Now that everybody has 2FA set up, they DEFINITELY need to download backup codes and put them someplace safe.
 Each backup code can only be used once, but if you lose your phone (or just leave it home one day) and all your authentication is connected to your phone, you're going to be awfully frustrated without backup codes.